rankutah/blog/sites/quartz-worx/content/countertops/_index.md

 - Durability: Resistance to scratches, chips, staining, and etching.
 Quartzite and granite are very tough; marble is softer; quartz resists stains but can be heat‑sensitive.
 - Maintenance: Day‑to‑day cleaning and whether sealing is needed.
 Quartz is low‑maintenance; most granites and quartzites need periodic sealing; marble needs more careful care.
 - Heat: Natural stone handles heat better than quartz.
 Always use trivets on quartz; it can discolor or crack from high heat.
 - Staining vs. etching: Sealing helps reduce staining, but no sealer stops marble from etching with acids.
 Etching is a chemical dulling, not a stain.
+Quartz does not require sealing.
 - Finish: Polished, honed, and leathered finishes affect how fingerprints, etches, and scratches show.
 - Budget and availability: Price varies by color, rarity, thickness, and fabrication.
 Quartzite and exotic granites often cost more.
-- Outdoors: Quartz is not recommended outdoors (UV can yellow resins).
+- Outdoors: Quartz is not recommended outdoors (UV can darken resins).
 Granite and many quartzites perform well outside; marble varies.
+Lighter colors and honed or bruised finish are recommended for outdoor counter-tops.

 {{< /section >}}